smokephisticated/smokephisticated/pages/bowls/bowls.md

 <a target="_blank" href="https://brotherswithglass.com/products/pickle-rick-pipe?rfsn=1578981.bc3f21"><img alt="Pickle Rick Pipe" class="img-middle" src="/img/bowls/pickle-rick-pipe-1.jpg" /></a>

+Hey, Morty!

+Sold by Brothers with Glass, This Pickle Rick Hand Pipe is ready to travel any dimensional toking rotation - it's Pickle Riicckkk!!

+Made by Chameleon Glass in Arizona, USA, this pipe is the highest rated, and highest quality rendition of the Pickle Rick Hand Pipe that we could find.

+Chameleon Glass is known for both the high standards that they maintain in their glass, and the satisfaction maintained with their customers - this product is just another shining example of Chameleon Glass's reputation.

+**Specs & Features:**

+* 5" in length

+* Green scientific glass

+* Anti-roll pickle bumps - Sorry Morty, this pickle won't be so easy to flip over..
+Which is actually a good thing, no herb spillage!

+* Made in Arizona, USA

+Buy the Pickle Rick Hand Pipe [here](https://brotherswithglass.com/products/pickle-rick-pipe?rfsn=1578981.bc3f21){:target="_blank"}.
+You won't regret it, the payoff is huge!

 Weight	2.2 oz
 Dimensions	5 x .75 x .75 in
 Filters